-\For the purposes of this Policy, "Civic Function" means an official function arranged by the Shire of Gnowangerup (i.e. Annual Australia Day Ceremony).
+For the purposes of this Policy, "Civic Function" means an official function arranged by the Shire of Gnowangerup.

-2.2 Parking Expenses (S 5.98(2))
+2.2 Parking Expenses (\$ 5.98(2))

 Parking expenses associated with any of the attendances referenced in Clause 2.1 will be reimbursed in June and December, provided that relevant parking receipts are attached to the signed Members' Quarterly Travel and Out of Pocket Expenses reimbursement claim forms.